Terrain & Climate in Spiti

 With almost no rain but abundant snow-fall, Spiti is a land of fascinating contrasts – shocks of green alternating in a barren expanse of russet.
 The dry harsh climate, high altitude, lack of communications and the poverty of the land, all cumulatively, make life hard in the extreme.
 The searing heat in the sun, the extreme cold in the shade and the freezing temperature during the night turn sand particles into micro fine dust of countless hues whirling and floating in air on the slightest agitation.

 A sub-division of Lahaul & Spiti District, Himachal Pradesh state, with Tibet as its next door neighbor and ethno-religious cousins, Spiti is strategically located in the trans-Himalayan niche.
 The country is surrounded by enormous mountain ranges and traversed by th main line of the Himalayas.
-The drainage of the northern waste of the river Tsarab runs into the Indus while that of the main Spiti valley joins the Sutlej.
+The drainage of the northern river Tsarab runs into the Indus while that of the main Spiti river joins the Sutlej.

 The average elevation of the mountain ranges is over 18,000ft and they lie somewhat higher than Lahaul.
-The valleys are some two thousand feet higher than the Chandra and Bhaga valleys of Lahaul.
-Tsarub has a minimum elevation of 14,000ft and the lowest parts of Spiti valley are considerably more than 11,000ft above the sea.
+The valleys are some two thousand feet higher than the Chandra and Bhaga valleys of Lahaul and the lowest parts of Spiti valley are considerably more than 11,000ft above the sea.